mosip/documentation/docs/ID-Authentication-Functionality.md

 ### A. Trigger OTP to an individual so that the individual can be authenticated based on OTP [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the Timestamp of OTP generation request is older than 20 min.
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system generates the OTP for the request
 1. Retrieves the mode of communication (i.e) e-mail or phone number configured for sending the OTP
 1. The system validates if the configured mode of communication is also registered and triggers and OTP
 1. Constructs the authentication response based on validation results with masked mobile and masked e-mail
 1. The system proceeds to validate OTP as per the defined standards
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**OTP Authentication API**](ID-Authentication-APIs.md#otp-request-service-public) for more details.
+Please refer to the [OTP Authentication API](ID-Authentication-APIs.md#otp-request-service-public) for more details.

 ### B. Trigger SMS to the Individual's mobile for OTP Trigger request [**[↑]**](#table-of-contents)

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) in Git for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) in Git for more details on required parameters.
 1. The system retrieves the mode of communication (i.e) e-mail or phone number configured for sending the notification
 1. Validates if the configured mode of communication is also registered
 1. The system fetches the notification template as per admin configuration
 1. Triggers notification as per the defined and configured template and in the default language.

-Please refer to the [**OTP Authentication API**](ID-Authentication-APIs.md#otp-request-service-public) for more details.
+Please refer to the [OTP Authentication API](ID-Authentication-APIs.md#otp-request-service-public) for more details.

 ### C. Respond with masked e-mail and masked phone number for OTP trigger request [**[↑]**](#table-of-contents)